logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 The A15 is a summary Universal Aftercare (UA) format report that provides a simple listing of missing/invalid data rates for relevant UA Needs Identification and UA Recommendation Outs data elements.
-It does the same job for these elements as the A14 does for UA Episode data elements, and uses the same assumptions.
+It does the same job for these elements as the `A14 report <category-a14>`_ does for UA Episode data elements, and uses the same assumptions.

 Key specifications: